Wilanów Palace

 Wilanów Palace History

-From 1677 to 1696 it was the summer residence of John Sobièski, who employed Augustyn Locci to design and build a single-storey manor with four projecting corner pavilions.
+From 1677 to 1696 it was the summer residence of John Sobièski, who employed Augustyn Locci to design and build a single-story manor with four projecting corner pavilions.

 It soon proved to be insufficient, and between 1681 and 1683 one storey was added and two galleries with towers were built.

-In 1686–1692 another storey was added to the central part of the palace, and as a result of the expansion the building acquired the appearance of an Italian villa, topped by a belvedere on the main axis.
+In 1686–1692 another story was added to the central part of the palace and as a result of the expansion the building acquired the appearance of an Italian villa, topped by a belvedere on the main axis.
 Inside this was the largest of the rooms, the Great Hall.
-The inside and outside the palace was richly decorated with stuccowork, sculpture and paintings.
+The inside and outside of the palace were richly decorated with stuccowork, sculptures, and paintings.

-The King’s Anteroom, the Queen’s Anteroom , the Al Fresco Cabinet and the Mirror Cabinet have the most notable interiors.
-The subject-matter of the decoration was derived from mythology and ancient history and designed to glorify the monarch.
+The King’s Anteroom, the Queen’s Anteroom, the Al Fresco Cabinet, and the Mirror Cabinet have the most notable interiors.
+The subject matter of the decoration was derived from mythology and ancient history and was designed to glorify the monarch.

 From 1720 Wilanów belonged to Elżbieta Sieniawska (1666–1729), who commissioned Giovanni Spazzio to add lateral wings to the palace.